jexxa-projects/JexxaTutorials/TimeService/README.md

 ## 1. Implement the Application Core

-The application core consists of following classes:

-*   [`TimeApplicationService:`](src/main/java/io/jexxa/tutorials/timeservice/applicationservice/TimeApplicationService.java) implements both uses cases because they belong to the same user.
-In terms of DDD this class is an `ApplicationService`.
+*   [`TimeApplicationService:`](src/main/java/io/jexxa/tutorials/timeservice/applicationservice/TimeApplicationService.java) This class implements both use cases because they belong to the same user.
+So in terms of DDD this class is an `ApplicationService`.
 *   [`TimePublisher:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimePublisher.java) Is responsible for publishing the time from the first used case.
 Since we do not know which technology is used, we can only declare an interface providing the required methods.
-In terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.
+So in terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.
 *   [`TimeDisplay:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimeDisplay.java) Is responsible for showing a received time to the user.
 Since we do not know which technology is used, we can only declare an interface providing the required methods.
-In terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.
+So in terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.

-The important aspect here is that we use the concept of an interface to separate our application core from technology specific implementation.
+The important aspect here is that we use the concept of an interface to separate our application core from technology specific details.
 So lets start programming...

 ### Interface `TimePublisher`